 - Stay home if you are sick.
 Stay home if you’re sick, except to get medical care.

 West Tennessee Healthcare is currently under a limited hospital and clinic patient visitor policy.
 All West Tennessee Healthcare hospitals are currently limiting hospital visitors.
 This temporary policy will be in place until COVID-19 is no longer deemed a threat to patients, staff and the community.

 Please note that all visitors will be screened at the entrances and are required to wear either a homemade or surgical face mask during their visit.
 Visitors are encouraged to bring their own mask.
 However, a surgical mask will be provided if they do not have one dependent upon supply availability; if supplies are not sufficient to maintain, visitors without a surgical mask will not be permitted visitation.

 Visitors will not be allowed if they have symptoms of respiratory infection (fever, runny nose, cough, shortness of breath).

 Children under age 16 will not be allowed except under extraordinary circumstances.

 Jackson-Madison County General Hospital (JMCGH)

-Effective Tuesday, September 8, 2020, Jackson-Madison County General Hospital will adhere to the hours and visitation policies described below:
+Effective December 21, 2021, Jackson-Madison County General Hospital will adhere to the following revised policy: